-In addition to all of these exciting dining and entertainment areas, Norwegian Breakaway will have the biggest youth and teen facilities in the fleet.
-For the first time on any Norwegian Cruise Line ship, the new Splash Academy youth area will span across two decks located close to the ship’s family staterooms.
-The youth area will feature sections designed specifically for three age groups: Turtles for ages 3-5; Seals for ages 6-9; and Dolphins for ages 10-12.
-Splash Academy will also offer activities for Guppies – tiny cruisers under the age of 3.
-Parents with young children under 3 can enjoy fun events with their child, including sensory play classes and even parent and child mini workout sessions.
+Traveling with kids?
+The Norwegian Breakaway is a superb choice for families.
+For the first time on any Norwegian Cruise Line ship, the new Splash Academy youth area spans across two decks located close to the ship’s family staterooms, upping the convenience factor for parents.
+The youth area features sections designed specifically for three age groups: Turtles for ages 3-5; Seals for ages 6-9; and Dolphins for ages 10-12.
+Splash Academy also offers activities for Guppies – tiny cruisers under the age of 3.
+Parents with young children under 3 can enjoy fun events with their child, including play classes and even parent and child mini workout sessions.
 Norwegian Breakaway knows how to cater to older kids as well.
 Located separately on Deck 16, Entourage is a high energy zone exclusively for teens ages 13-17.
 This hot spot includes air hockey; foosball, and an arcade center with five separate areas equipped with large screens for playing the latest video games.
 At night, Entourage turns into a teens-only nightclub with a dance floor, video jukebox, and large screen television.

 If You Go: